Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 - `utm_source`: This identifies which website sent the traffic (for example: Google, Facebook).
 - `utm_medium`: This identifies the link type that was used (for example: banner, button, email).
-- `utm_campaign`: This identifies a specific campaign used (for example: summer_sale).
+- `utm_campaign`: This identifies a specific campaign used (for example: "summer_sale").
 - `utm_term`: This identifies paid search terms used (for example:  product+analytics).
-- `utm_content`: This identifies what brought the user to the site and is commonly used for A/B testing (for example: bannerlink, textlink).
+- `utm_content`: This identifies what brought the user to the site and is commonly used for A/B testing (for example: "bannerlink", "textlink").

 Here is an example URL: